openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: The date menu.
    :align: center

 Now select the :code:`Data Sources (SRC)` you'd like.
 Here, select the **Landsat L8 & L8 T2** option.
 The color of the label turns brown once it has been selected.
-Then select :code:`Done`.
+Select :code:`Done`.

--   **L8** began operating in 2012 and is continuing to collect data
+-   **L8** began operating in 2012 and is continuing to collect data.
--   **L7** began operating in 2001, but has a scan-line error that can be problematic for dates between 2005-present
+-   **L7** began operating in 2001, but has a scan-line error that can be problematic for dates between 2005-present.
--   **L4-5 TM,** collected data from July 1982-May 2012
+-   **L4-5 TM,** collected data from July 1982-May 2012.
--   **Sentinel 2 A+B** began operating in June 2015
+-   **Sentinel 2 A+B** began operating in June 2015.

 Now SEPAL will load a preview of your data.
 By default it will show you where RGB band data is available.
 You can click on the RGB image at the bottom to choose from other combinations of bands or metadata.